Tonx-Cloud/My-WA-API/apps/api/TESTING-COMPLETE.md

 4. **Contract Testing**: API schema validation
 5. **Security Testing**: Authentication and authorization tests

-## Conclusion ✅
+## Conclusion âœ…

 **Part 4: Comprehensive Testing is COMPLETE**

 Successfully implemented:

-- ✅ Working Jest test framework
+- âœ… Working Jest test framework
-- ✅ Integration tests for all health endpoints
+- âœ… Integration tests for all health endpoints
-- ✅ Performance validation and benchmarking
+- âœ… Performance validation and benchmarking
-- ✅ Comprehensive test scripts and coverage
+- âœ… Comprehensive test scripts and coverage
-- ✅ CI/CD ready test configuration
+- âœ… CI/CD ready test configuration

 The testing foundation is solid and provides confidence in the enhanced services architecture.
 All health endpoints are thoroughly tested and performing within acceptable thresholds.